COVID-19 guidelines & training

 NSW Wine believes adherence to these guidelines should be considered as best practice to re-open, coupled with a recommendation of a short accreditation process (where applicable) to ensure customers can feel safe tasting wine again, once it is declared safe to do so.

-Click on the button on the right to download the COVIDsafe Guidelines for NSW Cellar Doors.
+Click on the top button on the right to download the COVIDsafe Guidelines for NSW Cellar Doors.